Halal Certification in Singapore - Why it is Important for Your Business

 HaIMQ certification uses a process-based approach, which evaluates all the food production processes, start from the receipt of raw materials to the sale of end products.
 HaIMQ has several objectives, which are as follows:

 - Enhance halal compliance through a more structured and systematic approach

 - Increase competitive advantage of certified companies

-- Increase credibility of MUIS halal certification
+- Increase the credibility of halal certification in Singapore

-- Meet rising expectations of Muslim consumers
+- Meet the rising expectations of Muslim consumers

 - Increase international recognition of MUIS halal certification

-Halal certification in Singapore doesn't come without a cost, and they are varied in accordance with the type and size of the certification needed or by using halal certification agency.
-For a typical owner of small food establishment, the cost of Halal certification (valid for a year) including training staff on Halal requirements are ranging from $670 to over $1,130.
+Halal certification in Singapore doesn't come without a cost, and they are varied in accordance with the type and size of the certification needed or by using a halal certification agency.
+For a typical owner of a small food establishment, the cost of Halal certification (valid for a year) including training staff on Halal requirements are ranging from $670 to over $1,130.
 The Singapore Halal food certification makes sure that sourced ingredients, preparation methods, and kitchen are Halal.

 Even though the certification seems more costly, according to MUIS it also has many benefits, such as: